 Adjust these parameters as desired: Power, the power of the laser; Aperture, the width of the laser; and Speed, the speed of cutting in Draw and Cut mode.

 NOTE: Test the laser in an area out of interest.
 Higher power or larger aperture makes it easier to cut but causes more damage to cells.
 Adjust the combination of power, aperture, and speed to obtain efficient cutting and minimal damage of the tissue.
-For example, Power =n 40, Aperture = 5, and Speed = 7 for cartilage tissue on a 12 μm section.
+For example, Power = 40, Aperture = 5, and Speed = 7 for cartilage tissue on a 12 μm section.

 Select and cut areas of interest.